upenndigitalscholarship/monuments-research-group/about.md

 [Comments and corrections](https://rels.sas.upenn.edu/people/donovan-schaefer) on this student-faculty collaborative project are welcome!

-*Please note that some hyperlinks on this site direct to private digital repositories that are not publicly accessible.*
+*A note about links: Some hyperlinks on this site direct to private digital repositories that are not publicly accessible.
+Public online resources are also changing constantly and may become unavailable over time.
+We apologize in advance for any links that don't work as intended.*

 <div class="content-warning">